shsagir/play-area-sync/docs/craft-3-upload-sftp.md

 ## Get ready

-Make sure to have completed the other steps from the [Junior workflow](craft-3-about#toc-junior-workflow) before.
+Make sure to have completed the other steps from the [Junior workflow](craft-3-about#toc-juniors) before.
 This guide here follows the easiest path to get Craft up and running on fortrabbit, we also have a better but more advanced workflow to [deploy Craft with Git](/craft-3-deploy-with-git-uni) here.

 ## Upload Craft with SFTP

-This workflow is so simple and common that it doesn't actually needs much explanations, everybody and his dog knows [how to use SFTP](/sftp).
+This workflow is simple and common.
+It doesn't need much explanation.
+Everybody and his dog knows [how to use SFTP](/sftp).
 Check the [downloading an archive file manually](https://docs.craftcms.com/v3/installation.html) workflow from the official Craft docs as your detailed reference.

 On the fortrabbit side: Just grab your personal SFTP login credentials from the Dashboard.
 Use any SFTP client.
 Upload all contents of your local Craft folder into the `htdocs` folder of your fortrabbit App.
+And you are good to go.

 ## Troubleshooting